Chase Tate death: Brother avoids jail over plaque fraud

 Speaking outside court, North apologised for what he had done and said he had made "a genuine mistake".

-It is thought Mr Chase was walking on the road towards Ulceby Cross from Alford at around 05:00 when he was struck and killed by a vehicle.
+It is thought Mr Tate was walking on the road towards Ulceby Cross from Alford at around 05:00 when he was struck and killed by a vehicle.

 Two people were arrested in 2017 in relation to the death, however no action has been taken.